Aditya-rgb/CI-CD-Pipeline/README.md

    - Configure the path to the Bash script in the Python script (`bash_script_path`).

 5. **Automate with Crontab**:
-   - Use crontab to run the Python script at a specified interval to detect changes and update the website.
+   - Used crontab to run the Python script at a specified interval to detect changes and update the website.
    - Example crontab entry:
      ```bash
      */10 * * * * /usr/bin/python3 /path/to/your/deployment.py >> /path/to/your/logfile.log 2>&1